Socorro|liveaboards

 Experience giant Pacific manta at the boiler, San Benedicto, Humpback Whales, dolphins, and sharks at Socorro, and schools of Jacks and Tuna at Roca Partida.
 This destination rivals Cocos Island or the Galapagos for sheer exhilaration.
 The Revillagigedo Archipelago National Park was created in December 2017.
 The country’s largest marine protected area covers 57,176 square miles (148,087 square kilometres) and safeguards from fishing and other extractive activities.

 The team at Mexico Liveaboards goes out of its way on both vessels to ensure every diver or non-diving guest is catered for.
-She also runs naturalist expeditions.
+She also runs naturalist expeditions and marine science collaborations.

 The Quino El Guardian runs some awesome specialised trips or inclusive dive adventures.
 Your dive trip will also aid children in local Mexican fishing communities learn about conserving the ocean, through Heroes Del Mar.